intel/QAT_Engine/docs/config_options.md

     specify this parameter if using the USDM component, and if the path to it is different from the default.

+--enable-qat_provider
+    Enables Provider support instead of engine for OpenSSL.
+Valid only when built against OpenSSL 3.0, default if not specified will use engine interface.
+Currently RSA, ECDSA, ECDH, ECX and AES-GCM algorithms are only supported (disabled by default).

 --disable-qat_hw_rsa/--enable-qat_hw_rsa
     Disable/Enable Intel(R) QAT Hardware RSA acceleration (enabled by default).